enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-type.md

 - build on [index signature](typescript-interface.md#index-signatures)
 - generate a new type from another type, to avoid repeat

-For example, combine with [keyof operator](#keyof-operator) to generate a new type, can use a little code to **modify the type of all properties of a type**
+For example, combine with [keyof operator](#keyof-operator) to generate a new type, can use a little code to **modify the type of all property's values of a type**

 ```ts
 type OnlyBoolsAndHorses = {